 Kahauiki Village's separate power grid

 The City and County of Honolulu is providing water and sewer connections to the property.
-Hawaiian Electric is bringing power to the property and connecting to the management building and the preschool/daycare center.
-Insynergy Engineering and PhotonWorks are working together to design an integrated photo-voltaic system which, in combination with gas, will handle all of the residents’ energy needs, except for emergencies.
-The system is being designed to create its own power grid separate from Hawaiian Electric but will utilize utility power to trickle charge the battery energy storage system (BESS) during extended, overcast conditions.
+Hawaiian Electric is bringing backup power to the property and connecting to the management building and the preschool/daycare center.
+Insynergy Engineering and PhotonWorks are working together to design an integrated photo-voltaic system which, in combination with gas, will handle all of the residents’ energy needs.
+The system will produce its own power grid separate from Hawaiian Electric but will utilize utility power to trickle charge the battery energy storage system (BESS) during extended, overcast conditions.